 As a 501c3 non-profit, we have a collective passion to provide Blue Mind experiences, outings and events for first responders, front line workers, veterans, individuals, and agencies to intentionally utilize the scientifically-validated therapeutic benefits of being in, near, and on the water for positive mental, emotional and physical wellness impact where #waterismedicine.

-“Science shows that being near, in, on or under water can provide a long list of benefits for our mind and body, including lowering stress and anxiety, increasing an overall sense of well-being and happiness, help treat and manage PTSD, addiction, anxiety disorders, autism and more.”
+“Science shows that being in, near or on the water can provide a long list of benefits for our mind and body, including lowering stress and anxiety, increasing an overall sense of well-being and happiness, help treat and manage PTS, addiction, anxiety depression, autism and more.”

 We have spent a lifetime devoted to taking individuals and groups into nature and on the water.
 At first it was organic, with no science to support it – we just knew taking friends and peers out paddling, boating, surfing or on the trail made them feel better, recalibrated, stress-released.

-Then, when we lost two of our own within six months of each other, both Travis County female first responders, StarFlight nurse Kristin McLain, to a flight rescue incident, and Senior Deputy, Jessica Hollis, to a flood incident, we were suddenly surrounded by first responders dealing with loss, anxiety and trauma, asking us to take them to the water, just as Kristin and Jessica used the water for their own respite and release.
+Then, when we lost two of our own within six months of each other, both Travis County female first responders, StarFlight nurse Kristin McLain, to a flight rescue incident, and Senior Deputy, Jessica Hollis, to a flood incident, we were suddenly surrounded by first responders and others dealing with loss, anxiety, depression and trauma, asking us to take them to the water, just as Kristin and Jessica used the water for their own respite and release.

-A collaborative relationship with Wallace J. Nichols and the science and understanding of Blue Mind resulted, and since then we have shared the science and unlocking power of being in, near or on the water with first responders, veterans, women, foster children, struggling youth, and individuals battling illness or grief – all who continue to share with us amazing testimonies of how #waterismedicine in their lives.
+A collaborative relationship with Wallace J. Nichols and the science and understanding of Blue Mind resulted, and since then we have shared the science and unlocking power of being in, near or on the water with first responders, veterans, women, foster children, struggling youth, and individuals battling illness or grief – all who continue to share with us amazing testimonies of how the water has moved, unlocked, and refreshed them.

-Our goal is to continue to inspire and empower others to intentionally use the healing and unlocking properties of nature and water as an asset in their mental and emotional wellness toolbox.
+Our hope and desire is to continue to inspire and empower others to intentionally use the healing and unlocking properties of nature and water as an asset in their mental and emotional wellness toolbox.

 Operation Get Out has opened my eyes and taught me how important it is to take care of myself.
-It has taught me how important it is to say I’m not ok and to find help and healing through therapy and most important, to me, my blue mind!– Law Enforcement Deputy
+It has taught me how important it is to say I’m not ok and to find help and healing through therapy and most important, to me, my blue mind!